 - Students must determine with their class instructor whether or not it is appropriate to use the ELC’s 1-to-1 consultation services for assignments / take-home examinations, as described in the Vanderbilt University honor code.
 If a student proceeds with scheduling a consultation, they confirm that they either have or will receive permission to review this content with a consultant.

-All ELC 1-to-1 Speaking, Pronunciation, and Writing Consultations are remote on WCONLINE, our online scheduling and consultation management app.
+For fall 2022, all ELC 1-to-1 Speaking, Pronunciation, and Writing Consultations are remote on WCONLINE, our online scheduling and consultation management app.